 Credit Hour Policy

-This policy applies to all types of instruction, including but not limited to:
+Application: In accord with paragraph (2) of the federal definition, this policy applies to all types/modes of instruction, including but not limited to:

 Implementation responsibility: Academic Affairs